Prisma-care/prisma-app/README.md

 <p align="center">It connects with the residents that they take care of <br>
 by getting to know the residents via their life stories.</p>

+<p align="center">This repository is the prototype we used to test functionality in care homes.
+It's read-only and connects to dummy content in an Airtable database.
+Soon this prototype will become obsolete, as we're building the working service in the prisma-vue repository.</p>

 ---

 ## Getting Started